As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 They should be told to remain silent whenever they are entering or leaving the classroom.

-The goal is not to disturb other mates when leaving early, during periods of transition, lunch, or even assemblies.
+The goal is to avoid disturbing other mates when leaving early, during periods of transition, lunch, or even assemblies.

 2. Using the Restroom

-Before hoping out in the middle of any class, your student should involve you in their whereabouts.
+Before hoping out in the middle of any class, your student should inform you about there whereabouts.

 Because it is only when a student location is known that safety can be ensured.